tablelandnetwork/docs/docs/gateway-api/query-formatting.md

 unwrap=false
 ```

-The response is an object that wraps the response in an array.
+The response is objects wrapped in an array.

 ```json
 [